-Mike writes in to ask: “Pastor John, I have been over the last few years moving away from Calvinistic Reformed Piety among the so called New-Calvinists towards a more Lutheran ‘Law-Gospel distinction’ and a ‘less obligation to third use of the Law’ view of the Christian life.
-Although the differences are subtle there are never the less differences.
+Mike writes in to ask, “Pastor John, I have been over the last few years moving away from Calvinistic Reformed Piety among the so called New-Calvinists toward a more Lutheran ‘Law-Gospel distinction’ and a ‘less obligation to third use of the Law’ view of the Christian life.
+Although the differences are subtle, there are nevertheless differences.
 My assurance is more consistent and more joyful, so much so I almost feel like I’m deceived into cheap grace.
-I am part of a Calvinist Reformed Church and there are subtle tensions beginning on this very subject.
+I am part of a Calvinist Reformed Church, and there are subtle tensions beginning on this very subject.
 Am I moving in a wrong direction?
-And is there no difference at all just a miss understanding of language?”
+And is there no difference at all, just a misunderstanding of language?”

 Oh, my.
 This is just so huge.
-The law gospel conversation has been going on for a thousand years and 2000 and involves huge and complex issues.
+The law-gospel conversation has been going on for two thousand years and involves huge and complex issues.
 So here is the way I have thought about answering this.
-I just want to say a few things that are a contribution to people’s thought, not a solution to every issue they are facing.
-And maybe a few thoughts they haven’t had and so if the Holy Spirit would be pleased to just take these few thoughts and just stir them in to all their biblical reflections and all their reading, I would be happy with that outcome.
+I just want to say a few things that are a contribution to people’s thoughts, not a solution to every issue they are facing.
+And there may be a few thoughts they haven’t had, and so if the Holy Spirit would be pleased to take these few thoughts and just stir them into all their biblical reflections and all their reading, I would be happy with that outcome.

-In the New Testament the word law is used in several ways, numerous ways.
+In the New Testament, the word law is used in several ways.
 It refers to the Old Testament.
-It refers to the Pentateuch, the first five books of the Old Testament.
-It refers to the covenant at Sinai, the Mosaic covenant and the commandments there.
+It refers to the Pentateuch — the first five books of the Old Testament.
+It refers to the covenant at Sinai — the Mosaic covenant and the commandments there.
 It refers to the principle of authority.
 It refers to a summary statement of God’s demand for perfect obedience, et cetera.
-So it will be very confusing if we speak of a law gospel distinction without making clear what we mean by law when we say it.
-And I think lots of confusion happens when people just constantly say: Law, law, law, law and don’t define what they mean by law.
+So it will be very confusing if we speak of a law-gospel distinction without making clear what we mean by law when we say it.
+And I think lots of confusion happens when people just constantly say, Law, law, law, law, and don’t define what they mean by law.

-So the law in the sense of the Pentateuch or the whole Old Testament teaches that the law, in the sense of the commandments given at Sinai is not the path of justification.
-I think John Sillhammer used to say the Pentateuch is the Galatians of the Old Testament.
+So, the law, in the sense of the Pentateuch or the whole Old Testament, teaches that the law, in the sense of the commandments given at Sinai, is not the path of justification.
+I think John Sailhamer used to say the Pentateuch is the Galatians of the Old Testament.
 In other words, the Pentateuch goes to battle against the Mosaic covenant as the means by which we move into a right standing with God.
 It cannot be done.
-So there is no law gospel distinction if by law you mean the Pentateuch.
-They are both preaching the same message and they are both distinguishing the gospel from something about the Mosaic covenant.
+So there is no law-gospel distinction if by law you mean the Pentateuch.
+They are both preaching the same message, and they are both distinguishing the gospel from something about the Mosaic covenant.

-So that leaves just one more question to do in this little bitty podcast: Well, what do you do with the commandments then?
-And ... because that is probably what he is wrestling with is the use of the commandments for the Christian.
-And I would say the commandments never can make God to be for us.
+So that leaves just one more question to answer in this little bitty podcast: Well, what do you do with the commandments then?
+That is probably what he is wrestling with — the use of the commandments for the Christian.
+And I would say the commandments can never make God to be for us.
 He is already for us in Christ.
-By trusting Christ we are in Christ so that no commandment keeping can make us acceptable to God.
-We are acceptable in Christ which puts commandment keeping at a lower level.
+By trusting Christ, we are in Christ so that no commandment-keeping can make us acceptable to God.
+We are acceptable in Christ which puts commandment-keeping at a lower level.
 The way to live the Christian life is not by focusing on commandments.
-They can help discern the path of love, but the key to living the Christian life is now very different than a focus on commandment keeping towards pleasing God and bringing us 100 percent into his favor.
-And the key verse that I love so much that I try to live in each day is Romans 7:6 and I will end with this.
-“Now we are released from the law, having died to that which held us captive, to die to the law and are no longer under the law.
-We are no longer its slaves so that we may serve”—oh, yes, there is a serving—“in the new way of the spirit, not the old way of the letter.
-The letter kills.
-The spirit gives life.”
+They can help discern the path of love, but the key to living the Christian life is now very different than a focus on commandment-keeping toward pleasing God and bringing us one hundred percent into his favor.

+“For the letter kills, but the Spirit gives life” (2 Corinthians 3:6).
 So that is what we are aiming at.
-And I don’t know whether that touches where this question was coming from, but those are the kinds of thoughts that I wrestle with and where I am right now in my thinking.
+And I don’t know whether that touches where this question was coming from, but those are the kinds of thoughts that I wrestle with, and where I am right now in my thinking.